davekinkead/thesis/paper.coffee.md

 ## Conclusion

+!!
+Yes, I need to rewrite this conclusion

 While I've only examined two accounts of democratic authority from the wide array of accounts offered by political theorists, the data from the simulation allows us to make the number inferences.

 Firstly, on both epistemic and strategic accounts of democracy, the method of inclusion used to bound the demos has a clear impact on the outcome of a democratic process, in this case simple majority voting.
 Given a some fixed distribution of agents over a political space, how we partition that space has a causal effect on the the outcomes of a voting process within that space.